eternalstorms/ESSVideoShare-for-OS-X-Lion/README.md

 ## Support
 The framework and code is provided as-is, but if you need help or have suggestions, you can contact me anytime at [opensource@eternalstorms.at](mailto:opensource@eternalstorms.at)

+For other Open Source projects of mine, please visit http://www.eternalstorms.at/opensource